GoogleCloudPlatform/functions-framework-php/README.md

 To run your function on Cloud Functions, first you must have the [gcloud SDK][gcloud] installed and [authenticated][gcloud-auth].

-Additionally, you need to have a Google Cloud project ID for the [Google Cloud Project][gcp-project] you want to use.

 > **Note:** PHP support on Cloud Functions is currently in limited alpha.
 > It is not yet suitable for production workloads, and support is best-effort
 > only.
 Access is currently limited to selected early-access users.